15th International Congress on EXTREMOPHILES 2026

 ECO_2

-Life at the Boiling Point: Strategies of Hyperthermophiles
+Life at the Boiling Point: Ecology and Adaptation of Hyperthermophiles

 ECO_3